Kiram–Bates Treaty: Consequences

 The Bates Treaty did not last very long.
-After the United States had completed its goal of suppressing the resistance in northern Luzon, it unilaterally abrogated the Bates Treaty on March 2, 1904 by claiming the Sultan had failed to quell Moro resistance and that the treaty was a hindrance to the effective colonial administration of the area.
+After the United States had achieved its goal of suppressing the resistance in northern Luzon, it unilaterally abrogated the Bates Treaty on March 2, 1904, claiming that the Sultan had failed to quell Moro resistance and that the treaty hindered effective colonial administration of the area.
 Payments to the Sultan and his datus were also stopped but were later restored by the Taft Commission in November 1904.

 In reality, Bates never intended to ratify the treaty.
 As he would later confess, the agreement was merely a temporary expedient to buy time until Filipino forces in northern Luzon were defeated.